SB117 Alabama 2011 Session

 - Controlled substances, Schedule I, cathinone compounds, included and subject to regulation and penalties, duties to State Board of Health

-This action would make the drugs subject to regulation and penalties in the same manner as other controlled substances.
+- These compounds are made subject to regulation and penalties in the same manner as other Schedule I controlled substances under state law.

 - Subjects